matrix-org/matrix-spec/content/appendices.md

 `content.m\.relates_to`.

-It is recommended that implementations do not redundantly escape characters, as other escape sequences are reserve for future use.
+It is recommended that implementations do not redundantly escape characters, as other escape sequences are reserved for future use.

 ## Security Threat Model